yeady88/wats3010-skills-1/5-layout-2d/README.md

 # Layout 2 Dimensional

 The HTML Table is like a Spreadsheet, made up of rows and columns.
 Semantically, an HTML table should only be used for tabular data.
 In the early days of Web Development is was used for layout when a 2D layout was needed.
 Now that is discouraged and there are other ways to achieve the 2D layout.
 We'll study the `display:grid` layout  in a future module.
-For this assignment we'll use a CSS3 property name `table-layout` to achieve a 2D layout without violating semantic intentions.
+For this assignment we'll use a CSS3 property named `table-layout` to achieve a 2D layout without violating semantic intentions.

 We'll create a 2x2 table (2 rows each with 2 columns).